HeyGen Affiliate Programme – Earn 35% Commission | HeyGen

 Simple Product to Explain

-Join creators and affiliates promoting one of the fastest-growing AI video platforms.
+Join creators and affiliates who are promoting one of the fastest-growing AI video platforms.

 How much can I earn?

-There are no earning caps.
-Your earnings increase in line with the number of users you refer.
+There are no earning limits.
+Your earnings increase with the number of users you refer.

-Commissions become eligible after 60 days, then are paid in the next monthly payout cycle.
+Commissions become eligible after 60 days, and are then paid in the next monthly payout cycle.

-Commissions go through a 60-day verification period to account for refunds, chargebacks and subscription validation.
+Commissions go through a 60-day verification period to allow for refunds, chargebacks, and subscription validation.

-Once verified, commissions are included in the next monthly payout, which is issued within the first five working days of each month.
+Once verified, commissions are added to the next monthly payout, which is processed within the first five working days of each month.

-The minimum payout threshold is $30, and payouts are made via PayPal only.
+The minimum payout threshold is $30, and payouts are processed only via PayPal.

-Affiliates earn 35% commission for the first 3 months of each new paid subscription they refer.
+Affiliates earn a 35% commission for the first 3 months of each new paid subscription they refer.

-HeyGen use 30-day last-click, meaning the most recent referral link clicked before signup receives credit.
+HeyGen uses a 30-day last-click model, meaning the most recent referral link clicked before sign-up receives the credit.

 What are the Terms and Conditions?

-Affiliates may not run search ads or use their own affiliate links to purchase.
-Full affiliate terms can be found here.
-If you have any questions about the programme or need clarification on the rules, reach out to our affiliate support team at [email protected]
+Affiliates may not run search ads or use their own affiliate links to make purchases.
+Full affiliate terms are available here.
+If you have any questions about the programme or need any clarification on the rules, please contact our affiliate support team at [email protected]

 HeyGen Brand Kits – Logo